 1989-S DCAM Penny Value

 The 1989-S proof penny was exclusively struck at the San Francisco Mint with a mintage of 3,220,194, made from copper-plated zinc.
-The highest recorded auction price for this coin was $1,380 for a perfect PR70 DCAM specimen sold on September 17, 2002 at Heritage Auctions.
+The highest recorded auction price is $1,380 for a perfect PR70 DCAM specimen sold on September 17, 2002 at Heritage Auctions.

 1989-S DCAM Penny Price/Grade Chart